spajunen/kesko-assignment-backend/README.md

 ### Problem

-This application can be used for displaying and updating traffic information in stores, like supermarkets, hardwarestores etc. Nowadays customers might want to visit stores outside rush hours to avoid too many contacts with other customers and to stay safe.
+This application can be used for displaying and updating traffic information in stores, like supermarkets, hardwarestores, etc. Nowadays customers might want to visit stores outside rush hours to avoid too many contacts with other customers to stay safe.

 ### Requirements